 If you want to truly take care of your online identity, whether that’s an identity for your business or just your personal accounts, then please read on.

-So, let me ask you a question, how much to you enjoy paying for everything you do online? or, do you, mostly like us, like the majority internet, to be free?
-By free, we mean accepting the viewing of advertising and tracking as a part of life, just like there being a security camera at every corner in your city.
+So, let me ask you a question, how much do you enjoy paying for everything you do online?
+Or, do you, most like us, like the majority internet, be free?
+By free, we mean accepting the viewing of advertising and tracking as a part of life, just like there is a security camera at every corner in your city.

-There is an old proverb that fits in nicely with this business strategy, which goes “if your not paying, your the product”.
-I cant help but think of old style mafia gangs doing ‘free favours’ for you, as a similar example.
+There is an old proverb that fits in nicely with this business strategy, which goes, “if you’re not paying, you’re the product.”
+I can’t help but think of old-style mafia gangs doing ‘free favors’ for you as a similar example.
 There is always a hidden cost, and you’ll pay your chunk of flesh in return, eventually.
-When it comes to the internet, your paying with your personal habits, your browsing history, your personal preferences and your shopping lists.
-Every inch of your online life is profiled, stored in databases, AI run on them to work out what your likely to purchase next Friday and where your likely to go on holidays next.
-If you ant to see who is actually tracking your online habits,
+When it comes to the internet, your pay with your personal habits, browsing history, personal preferences, and shopping lists.
+Every inch of your online life is profiled, stored in databases, and AI-run to determine what’s in next week’s shop run.
+If you want to see who is tracking your online habits,

 Panopticklick is a great tool to try out.
 It gives you predictions on how much of your activity is currently being tracked.
-It does this by reviewing all your accessible browser extensions and add-ons, determines who made them and checks their history on if they are accessing your browsing sessions.
+It does this by reviewing all your accessible browser extensions and add-ons, determining who made them, and checking their history on if they are accessing your browsing sessions.
 The results can be quite shocking.
-The conclusions? remove the extensions they tell you too!
+The conclusions? remove the extensions they tell you to!

 Am I Unique?

-This is a useful tracker analyser which lets you check how unique your browser fingerprint is when you visit a website.
-Obviously, the more unique your browser, the easier you re to track.
-Sometimes, a website can determine your Geo location, the type of browser your using, its version, the website you visited prior visiting the current website and even your computer, whether its an old MAC or if your browsing on a phone, scary huh?
-The site will also then give you advice on how you can make your finger print a little more private.
+This is a useful tracker analyzer that lets you check how unique your browser fingerprint is when you visit a website.
+Obviously, the more unique your browser, the easier you’re to track.
+Sometimes, a website can determine your Geolocation, the type of browser your using, its version, the website you visited prior to visiting the current website, and even your computer, whether it’s an old MAC or if you browsing on the phone, scary huh?
+The site will also then give you advice on how you can make your fingerprint a little more private.

 We just talked about sites that will tell you who is tracking you based on checking your browser extensions etc. This

-nifty little tool is actually a browser extension, but it blocks all other extensions (one extension to rule them all!)
+is a nifty little tool that is actually a browser extension, but it blocks all other extensions (one extension to rule them all!)

-Its easy to use and all you need to do is visit their site and literally click ‘Get Disconnect’.
-It will install in iether your Firefox, Chrome, Safari or Opera browsers and away you go.
+It’s easy to use, and all you need to do is visit their site and literally click ‘Get Disconnect.’
+It will install in either your Firefox, Chrome, Safari, or Opera browsers, and away you go.

-Thunderbeam is a great online analysis tool that will let you visuals all the trackers trying to hook you in, displayed in some great mind-maps.
-It historically only worked on a limited number of browsers, but it works on all of them now plus its totally free!
+Thunderbeam is a great online analysis tool that will let you visualize all the trackers trying to hook you in.
+It also displays the information in some great mind maps.
+It historically only worked on a limited number of browsers, but it works on all of them now.
+Another plus? it’s totally free!

-In our opinion, this is one of the best available, plus its open source.
-It gives you an interactive interface to view and analyse all thet trackers hooked to your browser.
+In our opinion, this is one of the best available, plus it’s open source.
+It gives you an interactive interface to view and analyze all the trackers hooked to your browser.

-It can give you information on who is tracking you, what countries they are based, the countries behind the website of the tracker and even the company who is hosting the website of the company who is tracking you!
+The tool gives you information on who is tracking you, their country, and the countries behind the website of the tracker.
+They can even find the company that is hosting the website of the company that is tracking you!
 You really are moving into the realms of tracking the trackers now.

 Protecting your online identity

-In final summery, there are 10 core rules to keeping your online identity safe online:
+In the final summary, there are ten core rules for keeping your online identity safe online: